-InformAll is supporting the Ethics of Big Data Group Research Group at the University of Cambridge and The Work Foundation in the running of a series of workshops, in October and November 2016, on Big Data and the future of work.
+InformAll supported the Ethics of Big Data Group Research Group at the University of Cambridge and The Work Foundation in the running of a series of workshops, in October and November 2016, on Big Data and the future of work.

-The four events are free and open to all – further details here; they will explore how Big Data is reshaping the worlds of work, production and employment.
-They will analyse whether the promise of ‘on-demand’ production and automated logistics drives the agenda for the ‘big data’ economy; explore the expanding role of the algorithms in task allocation and performance management for the quantified workplace as well as the impact of device proliferation, ubiquitous connectivity and the rise of social media on surveillance and profiling of employees.
+Details of the event are here; they explored how Big Data is reshaping the worlds of work, production and employment.
+They analysed whether the promise of ‘on-demand’ production and automated logistics drives the agenda for the ‘big data’ economy; explored the expanding role of the algorithms in task allocation and performance management for the quantified workplace as well as the impact of device proliferation, ubiquitous connectivity and the rise of social media on surveillance and profiling of employees.

 Information literacy, and particularly data literacy most pertinent here, because employees, managers, business leaders, clients and customers benefit from acquiring an awareness of how Big Data impacts on them.
 Big Data is a critical part of the information landscape, and is become increasingly (even if subtly) ubiquitous.
 It represents opportunities, but also challenges, risks and sometimes even dangers; there is a need for understanding and know-how about what it means for individuals in the context of the evolving world of the workplace.